-Last week the UK celebrated Mental Health Awareness week – the opportunity for employers, groups and organisations across the country to talk mental health and surrounding issues.
+Last week the UK celebrated Mental Health Awareness week – an opportunity for employers, groups and organisations across the country to talk mental health and surrounding issues.
 Sounds simple, but it hasn’t always been this way – traditionally in the workplace employers are well versed in the dos and don’t surrounding physical illness.
 The enigma of mental health is one that has not always been seen, understood, diagnosed and has proved much more difficult to get a grasp on.

 Sure as the saying goes it’s good to talk, but we’ve seemingly still got a long way to go in shedding the stigma of silence surrounding mental health issues.
-In their amazingly insightful website, Mind have a great section about that very issue – starting the conversation in the workplace.
-More than one in five polled by the charity had called in sick to work as a by-product of workplace stress: i.e.: masking a mental challenge with a simplified physical one in order to recover.
+On their amazingly insightful website, Mind have a great section about that very issue – starting the conversation in the workplace.
+More than one in five polled by the charity had called in sick to work as a by-product of workplace stress: i.e. masking a mental challenge with a simplified physical one in order to recover.

 Taking value in those relationships, through time out, physical face-to-face interaction and appropriate measures to communicate and interact on a more personable level should be key to-do’s for any employer in creating a more open forum for discussing issues.
 Here at PA Business Support for example, we treat our VA’s every quarter to an informal lunch and place a particular focus on face-to-face interaction with our team members and clients alike.
 The virtual office is far too readily just that – virtual – and it’s important not to become reliant on virtual tolls as the easiest way to communicate.
-Celebrating successes is also important – take the newly launched ‘VA of the month’ for example, recognition for the team to celebrate achievements and individual success stories.
+Celebrating successes is also important – take the newly launched ‘VA of the month’ for example, which gives recognition for the team and a chance to celebrate achievements and individual success stories.

 The message from this year’s Mental Health Awareness Week is that good relationships help us live longer.
 The weeks culminated in a call to action in everyone to make a ‘relationship resolution’.
 To assess how much time we actively commit to building and maintaining good relationships, and to ask whether we can invest more in being present with and listening to friends, family and colleagues.